ad1m/Senti/README.md

-# Sentimint
+# Senti
 A quick tool to analyze tweets and gauge sentiment off of them.
+Testing out TextBlob.